AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 * Instead of just auto-healing the group, pressing square while in a palace now gives the player the option to quickly use some common infiltration tools like smokescreens, Goho-M's, and Calming Aromas.
 * You can now target specific enemies and points of cover by using the d-pad while hiding.
 * Map scrolling speed has been increased significantly.
+* Palace maps now have an indicator that keeps track of what Will Seeds you have collected so far.
 * The battle summary screen animations have been sped up significantly.

 ### Miscellaneous QoL